Mihovska/Deskpass_tasks/Tooltip/README.md

 ### `npm test`

-Launches the test runner in the interactive watch mode.\
+Launches the test runner and runs all tests with coverage.